RedHatQE/firewatch/docs/cli_usage_guide.md

   - `all`: Either a `pod_failure` or a `test_failure`.
 - `classification`: How you'd like to classify the issue in Jira.
 This is not a formal field in Jira, but will be included in the issue description.
 This is meant to act as a "best-guess" value for why the failure happened.
 - `jira_project`: The Jira project you'd like the issue to be filed under.
+- `jira_epic`[OPTIONAL]: The epic you would like issues to be added to. **IMPORTANT:** Any epic you use must have the automation user you are using set as a contributor in Jira.
+For OpenShift CI, the user is `interop-test-jenkins interop-test-jenkins`.
 - `ignore`[OPTIONAL]: A value that be set to "true" or "false" and allows the user to define `step`/`failure_type` combinations that should be ignored when creating tickets.

 The firewatch configuration can be saved to a file (can be stored wherever you want and named whatever you want, it must be JSON though) or defined in the `FIREWATCH_CONFIG` variable.
 When using the [`report` command](#report---create-jira-issues), if an argument for `--firewatch_config_path` is not provided, the environment variable will be used.